If you’re creating art in a digital medium, having a digital drawing app is a must.

 Their painting engine is what takes their speed and brush performance over the top for iPad users at 120 fps (aka pretty fast).

 When it comes to your workflow, you can make this program work for you.
-The Quick Change feature is how you can make brush adjustments to opacity and size with a simple gesture.
+The Quick Change feature allows you to make brush adjustments to opacity and size with a simple gesture.
 You can even zero in on your brush settings with an instant hide of all other tools on your screen.

 At the end of the day, this app will give you everything you need to create digital art how you want to.
-It’s definitely worth the one-time $19.99 upgrade to access the full features and capabilities.
+For a one-time purchase of $9.99, you'll enjoy this app if you're a dedicated digital painter.

 Coolest features